vvHacker007/vvHacker007/README.md

 ## Here is something you should know about me😄
 I'm a Sophomore🎓 pursuing Computer-Science-Engineering from SRMIST,KTR.I'm a result-driven self motivated student who aims to solve real-world problems using fast and efficient ML Models.I love❤ to learn about new developments in technology and ways to implement them.I love solving complex problems in C++ and Python using effective algorithms.Reading books ,Listening to music ,Watching & Playing Football are some of my hobbies.

-🔭 I’m currently doing contributions in an opensource event HakinCodes'20
+🔭 I’m currently doing contributions in an opensource event SLoP 2020

 🌱 I’m currently learning Deep Learning & Computer Vision.